1098-T Frequently Asked Questions

 - If records are present for you, you will be instructed to create an account, if you have not already done so.
-Follow the instructions on the website to create a free account and retrieve your 1098-T. When you are prompted to enter an email address to receive your PIN, please be sure to use an address you check frequently.
+Follow the instructions on the website to create an account and retrieve your 1098-T. When you are prompted to enter an email address to receive your PIN, please be sure to use an address you check frequently.

-Does my Study Abroad program provide a 1098-T for the tuition they charge?
+Will my Study Abroad program provide a 1098-T for the tuition they charge?

 My 1098-T form doesn’t have a Social Security number – why?